 All persons are eligible to occupy such projects subject to normal occupancy restrictions.

 Section 223(a)(7) is eligible for Multifamily Accelerated Processing (MAP).
-The sponsor works with the MAP-approved lender who submits required exhibits for a Firm Commitment application, including an underwriting package to the local Multifamily Regional or Satellite Office for review.
-The Multifamily Regional or Satellite Office reviews the application to determine whether the proposed loan is an acceptable risk.
+The sponsor works with the MAP-approved lender who submits required exhibits for a Firm Commitment application, including an underwriting package to the local Multifamily Region for review.
+The Multifamily Regional or Office reviews the application to determine whether the proposed loan is an acceptable risk.
 Considerations include the capabilities of the borrower and the benefits to the project.
 FHA underwriting analysis must determine that there is enough project income to repay the loan, taking into account all necessary project expenses.
-If the proposed refinance meets program requirements, the Regional or Satellite Center issues a commitment to the lender for mortgage insurance.
+If the proposed refinance meets program requirements, the Regional Center issues a commitment to the lender for mortgage insurance.

 For processing and underwriting instructions refer to the 2016 MAP Guide, Chapter 18.
 Refer to the MAP website for guidelines and instructions, lender approval requirements, and MAP coordinators.
 The Office of Multifamily Production, Program Administration Division, administers the program.